dbc-utokyoiis/4mbench/README.md

 	$ make

-### Generates a dataset of 10-day business operations of the production line #101 in the `/tmp` directory
+### Generate a dataset of 10-day business operations of the production line #101 in the `/tmp` directory

 	$ 4mdgen -l 101 -d 10 -o /tmp